raowaqasakram/elasticsearch-bulk-loader/README.md

 ## Prerequisites

-Before running the application, please ensure you have the following:
+Before running the application, please ensure you have the following installed on your system:

-- Docker installed on your system
+- Docker
+- Docker-compose

 ## Setup

-1. Clone this repository to your local machine:
+**1. Clone this repository to your local machine:**

 ```
 git clone https://github.com/raowaqasakram/elasticsearch-bulk-loader.git
 ```

-2. Update the configuration files:
+**2. Update the configuration files:**

   - Navigate to the `configs` folder.
   - Open the `index_mappings.json` file and update it with your own index mappings.
   - Open the `index_settings.json` file and update it with your own index settings.

-3. Place JSON files:
+**3. Place JSON files:**

   - Navigate to the `jsonData` folder.
   - Put all the JSON files you want to load into Elasticsearch in the `jsonData` folder.

-4. Docker Compose configuration:
+**4. Docker Compose configuration:**

   -  Open the `docker-compose.yml` file.
   -  In the `environment` section, update the following line with the elasticsearch index name where you want to load the data:

 ````
   - ES_INDEX_NAME=elon_data_index